JagnusEng/yolov8-object-detection/README.md

 plt.title("Smaller Display of Detection") plt.show()

+---

 ## 🎯 Results & Insights

-YOLOv8 was able to detect objects in both COCO images and a real-world uploaded image.
+- YOLOv8 was able to detect objects in both COCO images and a real-world uploaded image.
-Confidence scores (e.g., 0.62, 0.45) were lower for the custom image due to:
+- Confidence scores (e.g., 0.62, 0.45) were lower for the custom image due to:
-The small YOLOv8n model being less accurate
+- The small YOLOv8n model being less accurate
-Variations in lighting, object position, and background Results were still accurate enough to demonstrate object detection capabilities.
+- Variations in lighting, object position, and background
+- Results were still accurate enough to demonstrate object detection capabilities.

+---

+## 📦 Model Export
+The trained model was exported in ONNX format for future use:

+model.export(format="onnx")

+---

+## 📁 Folder Structure (in Colab)

+/content/
+├── YOLO_COCO/
+│   ├── val2017/              ← COCO validation images
+│   └── val2017.zip
+├── my_custom_image.jpg       ← Custom uploaded image
+├── runs/
+│   └── detect/
+│       └── train/
+│           └── weights/
+│               └── best.pt  ← Trained model

+---

+## 🎓 What I Learned

+- How to install and use YOLOv8 in Colab
+- How to load and explore a public dataset (COCO)
+- How to train a deep learning model on object detection
+- How to upload and test custom images for real-world validation
+- How to export and save a trained model

+---

+## 💼 Why This Matters
+This project demonstrates my understanding of object detection, dataset usage, and model inference — all essential skills for a Computer Vision Engineer.

+---

+## 📌 Next Steps
+- 🔄 Fine-tune the model with more images
+- 🏷️ Annotate a custom dataset using Roboflow (next goal!)
+- 🌐 Deploy detection model with Streamlit or Gradio

+---

+## 📬 Questions?
+Feel free to reach out or open an issue if you have questions!